-You will carry out a clinical-based project about an aspect of service delivery during your fourth year, which gives you further exposure to clinical work.
+You will carry out a clinical service-based project evaluating an aspect of service delivery during your fourth year, which gives you further exposure to clinical work.

 You will consolidate your knowledge of research methods and skills, applying them as you complete your dissertation project.

 Chat to a student

 I chose Speech and Language Sciences at Newcastle because of the passionate department of experienced academics who are at the top of their field.
 Newcastle was exactly what I was looking for as a supportive learning and social environment.